agodemar/FlightMechanics4Pilots/docs/_mypages/0000d_anatomy-flight.md

 The figure below summarizes the concepts discussed so far.
 An aircraft flying with wings level in symmetric conditions, i.e. with zero sideslip, always keeps his symmetry plane vertical.
-Hence the weight vector, as well as lift, drag and thrust are always in the plane of symmetry.
+Hence the four fundamental forces involved in symmetric flight, i.e. lift, drag, thrust and the weight vector, are always in the same vertical plane.
-In this circumstance a non accelerated flight ($V = \mathrm{const}$) along a rectilinear CoG trajectory occurs at an angle of climb $\gamma$ with the fuselage at an attitude angle $\theta$.
-In particular, such a flight might occurr along an horizontal trajectory, i.e. $\gamma = 0$.
+In this circumstance a non accelerated flight ($V = \mathrm{const}$) along a rectilinear CoG trajectory occurs at an angle of climb $\gamma$ with the fuselage at an attitude angle $\theta = \gamma + \alpha_\mathrm{B}$.
+In particular, such a flight might occurr along an horizontal trajectory, in which case $\gamma = 0$ and $\theta = \alpha_\mathrm{B}$.

 {% include image.html
   url="/assets/img/ac_sideview_climb_1.png"
   width="90%"
   description="Aircraft in wings level, climbing flight."
   %}

+When the thrust line is non-baricentric, the equilibrium in pitch during flight is reached when the moment $\mathcal{M}_T$ around the CoG provided by the thrust vector is equal and opposite to the resultant baricentric aerodynamic moment $\mathcal{M} _ \mathrm{A}$.

+The next scheme of forces is the result of the common two assumptions in the study of aircraft performance:

+- The angles involved are small, i.e. $\alpha_\mathrm{B}$, $\mu_T$, $\gamma$, and $\theta$.
+Whitin this assumption, in studies related to climb or descending flight the angle $\gamma$ is important therefore is retained in thos formulations, in which cases the equality
+  $\gamma = \theta$ holds.
+- The thrust line is baricentric.
+For the assumption of small $\alpha_\mathrm{B}$, results in a thrust aligned with the CoG velocity
+  $\boldsymbol{V}$.

+{% include image.html
+  url="/assets/img/ac_sideview_horizontal_simplified.png"
+  width="90%"
+  description="Aircraft in wings level, climbing flight.
+Assuming small angles and a baricentric thrust line."
+  %}

+The above scheme of forces becomes even simpler for a wings level, symmetric flight along a horizontal trajectory, i.e. $\gamma = 0$.
+In this case thrust and drag forces are opposed and horizontal; weight and lift forces are aligned, opposed and vertical.